The Story of the Eternal Gospel Society

 The skeptic looks for the reason why the altar was overturned during Mass, and all he can find is that the incident could have been orchestrated by a Divine Father of Jesus.

-D. John Schmude was a skeptic, who lived in Decatur, Alabama from 1992-2007.
+Daniel J. Schmude is a skeptic, who lived in Decatur, Alabama from 1992-2007.
 During that time, he was a dual member of two local churches, the Catholic church and the church of Christ.
 That's because his father had sponsored his Catholic pedobaptism, and his father-in-law had administered his Christian credobaptism.

-Since John tried to live in a way that would be pleasing to a divine Judge, just in case one exists, the skeptic would attend the Christian worship every Sunday morning, after having attended the Catholic Mass the night before.
+Since his name means "God is my Judge", Daniel tried to live in a way that would be pleasing to a divine Judge, just in case he truly does exist.
+That's why the skeptic would attend the Christian worship every Sunday morning, after having attended the Catholic Mass the night before.
 Since he was always curious about religion, he studied the Bible regularly and he read the 'Religion' section of the Decatur Daily every Saturday morning.

 On Saturday morning, October 1, 2005, the Catholic church was featured in the 'Religion' section.
-The article was about the relics which John's bishop had installed under the altar two years earlier.
+The article was about the relics which Daniel's bishop had installed under the altar two years earlier.

 When Marie preached, Joseph felt the urge to overturn the altar.